Soft Sugar Cookie Recipe and Gift Ideas

 And don't miss these other holiday cookie recipes, including another from my grandma!

-Make sure to subscribe to my mailing list at the bottom of the page to receive updates when new posts are published!
-And don't forget to follow along on Instagram for more easy DIY's, home styling tips, and a peek inside our every day life!
+Make sure to follow along on Instagram for more easy DIY's, home styling tips, and a peek inside our every day life!